varigence/docs/bimlflex/trial-process/index.md

 #### Configuration of BimlFlex

-The BimlFlex framework behavior is controlled by a comprehensive set of configurations.
+The BimlFlex framework behaviour is controlled by a comprehensive set of configurations.
 This section walks through the configurations and highlights the options available.

 [Configuration of BimlFlex](configuration-of-bimlflex.md)